Undergraduate tuition fees for UK/EU students

 How much can I borrow?

-If you are an EU or a UK undergraduate student you should be eligible to receive a tuition fee loan up to the value of your tuition fees.
+If you are a UK undergraduate student you should be eligible to receive a tuition fee loan up to the value of your tuition fees.
 You should check whether you are eligible (external link to direct.gov.uk).

 If you are applying for a NHS funded course please see student funding for further information.